Search This Blog

 However, in the summer of 1988 I was visiting a friend in Bigfork, Montana.
-I was in a bookstore looking for something to read on the bus ride home to Minneapolis.
-I picked up a copy of Dune.
+I was in a bookstore looking for something to read on the bus ride back home to Minneapolis.

-Frank Herbert was a giant, among the foremost intellectuals of his era; I am deeply indebted to him.
-I have given away dozens of copies of Dune throughout my life, and recommended it to more people than I can count, always with these words born directly from my experience:
+I have given away dozens of copies of Dune throughout my life, and recommended it to more people than I can count, always with these words, which I share directly from my experience:

 This book will change your life.